spacekookie/website/content/blog/xxx_the_good_place.md

 one, these are questions the show never asks, or attepmts to answer.

-Any critism against the system is phrased in a coy way, that will lead to reform of it, not abolishment.
+Any critism against the system is phrased in a coy way, that will lead to reform of it, not abolishment, i.e. changing what the "good place" and "bad place" means, not their core existence.